 - Students registered for externships during the summer session pay summer session tuition at the established per-credit rate.

-- Seminar requirements - concurrent enrollment is required in a corresponding Judicial, Non-Profit or Government Seminar.
+- Seminar requirements - concurrent enrollment is required in a corresponding Judicial, Non-Profit, Private-Sector or Government Seminar.
 Students previously enrolled in an externship must take the seminar designed for "repeaters."
 Seminar class time is not included in the 140 hours of service requirement.
-Seminars will meet six to seven times during the semester (every other week.)
+Seminars will meet 6 to 7 times during the semester (every other week.)

 - Credits earned in general externships are classified as non-classroom credits.
 A student may complete a total of 18 non-classroom credits during his or her law school tenure.

 - Reporting requirements include signed time sheets and journals.
 Time sheets are due bi-weekly to the Tribone Center for Clinical Legal Education.
 Students will be notified of journal topics and due dates by the seminar professor.